MARINADES manufactured in 2 ltr plastic bottles and 10.0 kg tubs

 Wash 300gr jasmine rice under cold running water until it runs clear.
 Place into large pot with salt, 50ml of your favourite Sticky Fingers Marinade and 450ml water.
 Bring to the boil, cover and reduce to a gentle simmer, and cook for 10 minutes.
 Let rest covered for 10 minutes before serving.

 Add 50ml of your favourite Sticky Fingers Marinade to the usual cooking liquid when preparing vegetables.
-Lemon & Coriander Marinade is good with carrots, Moroccan Spice Marinade is lovely with green beans, Mango Tropicana Marinade adds so much flavour to cauliflower.
+Lemon & Coriander Marinade is good with carrots, Moroccan Spice Marinade is lovely with green beans.
 Let your imagination go to work for you.

 BE INVENTIVE WITH